stormbringer83/stadia_macos_icon_fix/README.md

 # Replace the icon
 1. Download stadia mac os icon fixed.png from above.
-2. Open downloaded icon in Preview, Select All (Ctrl + A) and copy image to the clipboard (Ctrl + C).
+2. Open downloaded icon in Preview, Select All (⌘ + A) and copy image to the clipboard (⌘ + C).
 3. Open Finder -> Go -> Home -> Applications -> Chrome Apps.
 4. Right-click Stadia app and select "Get info".
-5. Click on Stadia icon and select Edit - Paste in the main menu.
+5. Click on Stadia icon and select Edit - Paste (⌘ + V) in main menu.

 # Enjoy the new accurate look
 ![](/screenshots/04.png)